 On Jan.
-10 of last year, a young man named Esteban Santiago stood outside the door of a bathroom being used by his girlfriend in Anchorage, Alaska.
+10, 2016, a young man named Esteban Santiago stood outside the door of a bathroom being used by his girlfriend in Anchorage, Alaska.
 When she did not emerge upon demand, Esteban proceeded to kick the door in with enough force to split its wooden frame.
 Once inside, according to court documents, he screamed obscenities at his girlfriend while strangling her and hitting her about the head.
 He fled before the police arrived but was soon taken into custody, then released on a no-contact condition with the victim.
 Esteban chose to ignore that order and was arrested in her apartment just a few weeks later.

 Were it not for what happened roughly one year from that incident, the case of Esteban Santiago would have been filed into history, along with the other 10 million domestic violence assaults that are reported annually.
 However, on Jan.
-6th of this year, Esteban flew into Florida’s Ft.
+6, 2017, Esteban flew into Florida’s Ft.
 Lauderdale airport and retrieved a gun from his suitcase at the baggage claim.
 He then loaded it in a nearby bathroom and came out shooting.
 He killed five people, shot six more non-fatally and injured over 40 more in the ensuing panic and chaos.
 The gun Esteban used was the same 9mm pistol that Alaska police had taken from him for safekeeping, but then returned to him shortly thereafter.

 While this case is indeed disturbing, its details are far more common than most people can imagine.
 Research reveals that nearly 60 percent of all mass shootings (defined by the killing of four or more victims) have roots in domestic violence.
 According to a 2015 Everytown for Gun Safety study, in 57 percent of the 133 cases reviewed “the perpetrator shot a current or former intimate partner or other family member, and in at least 21 incidents the shooter had a prior domestic violence charge.”
 In fact, a loved one was often the very first person killed, followed by other secondary or “corollary” targets (individuals outside that primary intimate relationship).